From spacetime thermodynamics to Weyl transverse gravity

 where the $O\left(\epsilon^2l^D\right)$ terms come from the higher order contributions in the Riemann normal coordinate expansion and we identified the symmetric tensor $\tilde{H}_{\mu\nu}$ defined by equation~\eqref{H}.

-Next, we plug this result and the expression~\eqref{Delta S_C} for $\Delta S_{\text{C}}$ into the equilibrium condition~\eqref{equilibrium}.
-Since, as before, $\tilde{n}^{\mu}$ is an arbitrary, timelike, unit, WTDiff-invariant vector field, we remove the contractions with it (see appendix~\ref{n-dependence}).
-Lastly, the Einstein equivalence principle guarantees that the resulting equations for gravitational dynamics valid in $P$ hold in every regular spacetime point\footnote{As explained in section~\ref{equivalence}, the strong equivalence principle does not apply to modified theories of gravity~\cite{Casola:2014,Casola:2015}.
+Next, we plug this result and the expression~\eqref{dSC} for $\Delta S_{\text{C}}$ into the equilibrium condition~\eqref{equilibrium 2}.
+Since, as before, $\tilde{n}^{\mu}$ is an arbitrary, timelike, unit, WTDiff-invariant vector field, we remove the contractions with it.
+Lastly, the Einstein equivalence principle guarantees that the resulting equations for gravitational dynamics valid in $P$ hold in every regular spacetime point\footnote{The strong equivalence principle does not apply to modified theories of gravity~\cite{Casola:2014,Casola:2015,equivalence}.
 In the thermodynamic context, it shows up in the position-dependent density of Wald entropy.}, eliminating the dependence of the quantities on $P$.
 In total, we arrive at the following traceless equations valid throughout the spacetime

 We can see that we have reproduced the traceless equations of motion~\eqref{traceless WTDiff} of a local, WTDiff-invariant theory of gravity whose Lagrangian is an arbitrary function of $\tilde{g}_{\mu\nu}$ and $\tilde{R}^{\mu}_{\;\:\nu\rho\sigma}$.
 We stress that both the thermodynamically derived equations~\eqref{phys equations} and the Euler-Lagrange equations~\eqref{traceless WTDiff} are traceless and recover the cosmological constant as an on-shell integration constant.
 Thence, unlike in the Diff-invariant case, Wald entropy suffices to recover all the information contained in the WTDiff-invariant gravitational Lagrangian~\eqref{I WTDiff}.